miguel9554/cheapPDFgenerator/readme.md

 considerations to run the program:

-the command to run the program is "python generatePDF.py" (or python src/generatePDF.py if you run the program from the main folder) books.cfg, a 1-page blank pdf file blank.pdf and all of the files to process should be in the directory where the python script is runned
+the command to run the program is "python generatePDF.py" (or python src/generatePDF.py if you run the program from the main folder). books.cfg, a 1-page blank pdf file blank.pdf and all of the files to process should be in the directory where the python script is runned